atsid/permissive/documents/ServiceMapping.md

 ##Users

+There are two views in the permissive app.
+One of the views is centered on the Github members of an organization.

 ### List of Users

+This method will be used to retrieve a list of all members of an organization.
+The login property (sometimes referenced in the github api as :username) returned for each user is used to identify them in the system.

 * Github API - https://developer.github.com/v3/orgs/members/#members-list
 * Github URL - GET /orgs/:org/members
 * node-github API - http://mikedeboer.github.io/node-github/#orgs.prototype.getMembers